A RESURGENCE OF INTEREST IN THE INFORMATION AGE OF THE INTERNET

 After its invention, LSD was shelved because it was comparatively ineffective for its intended use.
 However, its observed side effects, including general restlessness in animal subjects, stuck in the back of Hofmann’s mind.

 In 1943, he pulled LSD-25 back off the shelf to re-test it.
-In this process, he accidentally spilled a little bit on his skin.
+In this process, he accidentally spilt a little bit on his skin.
 He had a minor trip.

 Three days later, he self-administered the very first dose of LSD.
 Hofmann took way too much, not aware of the effective dose size.
 He had a bad trip experiencing demons and the total dissolution of his ego.
 Although intense, he recovered.